coreygirard/kWiki/README.md

     page = f.read()
 ```

-**If you are planning to parse more than a few files, please use https://dumps.wikimedia.org/ instead of crawling.**
+**Note: if you are planning to parse more than a few files, use https://dumps.wikimedia.org/ instead of crawling.**

 To get the page's title:
 ```python